According to the CBSE Syllabus 2023-24, this chapter has been removed from NCERT Class 6 Science textbook.

 There are two types of fibres classified according to their origin.

 - Natural fibres: These fibres are naturally obtained from plants and animals.
 Cotton and jute are fibre obtained from plants.
-Silk and wool are fibre obtained from animals.
+Silk and wool are fibres obtained from animals.

 - Synthetic fibre: These fibres are artificially synthesized by humans within the industry by the application of simple chemicals.
-Examples: Acrylic, polyester, nylon, rayon, acetate, are a few examples of Synthetic fibre.
+Examples: Acrylic, polyester, nylon, rayon, and acetate are a few examples of Synthetic fibre.

-Silk and wool are fibre obtained from animals.
+Silk and wool are fibres obtained from animals.

-Wool fibres come from sheep, camel, goat, and yak.
+Wool fibres come from sheep, camel, goats, and yak.
 The process involved in making animal fibres into wool follows a series of steps — Shearing, Scouring, Sorting, Cleaning, Dyeing, Straightening, Rolling and Combing.

 Silk fibres are obtained from the silkworm, and the process of obtaining silk from the silkworm is called sericulture.
 The silk thread or the yarn is obtained from the silk moth’s cocoon.

-Stage 1- After mating, female silk moth lays around 200 – 300 eggs at a time.
+Stage 1- After mating, a female silk moth lays around 200 – 300 eggs at a time.

 Stage 3-Cocoon, a protective layer or a silky web spun is developed around the larvae, which is the size of a small cotton ball made of a single silk thread.

 Stage 4- Pupa stage.
-A stage where silk fibres is obtained by killing the pupa and plunging the cocoon into boiling water and unwind the silk thread.
+This is a stage where silk fibres are obtained by killing the pupa and plunging the cocoon into boiling water, and unwinding the silk thread.

 Stage 5- The last stage of a life cycle, in which the completely developed pupa changes into an adult moth.
 Again the life cycle begins from here.